PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![A good design of some colorful balls rolling and the number of completed tasks in 2019](/images/stats/2019/yir/tasks-completed.png "Tasks completed on my Todoist account")](/images/stats/2019/yir/tasks-completed.png "")
 [![16 tasks per day, 119 tasks per week, 516 tasks per month](/images/stats/2019/yir/tasks-completed2.png "Average of tasks completed on my Todoist account")](/images/stats/2019/yir/tasks-completed2.png "")

-6198 tasks is less than what I expected, since **I completed 6323 tasks in 2018**.
+6198 tasks are less than what I expected since **I completed 6323 tasks in 2018**.
 It's not a huge problem because it always depends on how you organize your task manager.
 In my case, I also have my routine on my task manager so it can help me to actually do the things I plan for myself.
 The plan for 2020 is to remove my routine from Todoist and move it to my calendar, so I can only have the important tasks there.
-By removing these tasks from Todoist, I will probably have a report with less tasks next year and that's OK. 🙂
+By removing these tasks from Todoist, I will probably have a report with fewer tasks next year and that's OK. 🙂

 It looks like **Friday is the day I complete more tasks**: